-Navigating through each of station’s modules often evokes feelings of claustrophobia, as passageways are often dimly lit, become increasingly narrow, and are filled with gravity-less objects that float across screen.
-From crew members’ sleeping quarters and offices being crammed with personal effects that make them feel lived in, to the intimidating presence of a dark void surrounding the station’s walls, Observation is constantly using atmosphere to help tell its story.
+Navigating through each of the station’s modules often evokes feelings of claustrophobia, as passageways are often dimly lit, become increasingly narrow, and are filled with gravity-less objects that float across the screen.
+From crew members’ sleeping quarters and offices crammed with personal effects that make them feel lived in, to the intimidating presence of a dark void surrounding the station’s walls, Observation is regularly employing specific atmospheres to help tell its story.

 My only criticism would be the game’s inclusion of physically-present NPCs, which at first felt like an improvement over Stories Untold until I realized they could have been executed much better.
 A majority of interactions with characters happen up-close, drawing undesired attention to stiff animations and hyper-realistic character models that stray a bit too far into uncanny valley territory for my tastes.

 Furthermore, the game’s camera controls aren’t ideal for first-person exploration, as turning in a new direction often felt imprecise and a bit wonky, regardless of any adjustments made to the look sensitivity level.
-By the end I had gotten used to working around these issues, but still feel it’s worth mentioning.
+By the end, I got used to working around these issues, but I still feel it’s worth mentioning.

 The Final Verdict

 I think developer No Code is on to something great with their unique approach to designing titles that push the boundaries of the adventure game genre.